MCP Server (Legacy Version)¶

 - Create a monitor for high CPU usage.

-rul_xxx. - Create an
+rul_xxx. - Create a monitor of type

-OuterEventCheckertype monitor and bind it to specified alert policies.
+OuterEventCheckerand bind it to specified alert policies.

 owl.monitor.receive¶